 - The entire app supports VoiceOver, enabling visually-impaired users to plan and manage their journey anywhere in the UK

 The app reached number three in the UK App Store chart, and has proved immensely popular with UK travellers.
 The app won Mobile Product of the Year at the UK IT Awards 2009, and was the fourth highest-grossing app in the UK in 2009.
+As of January 2013 it had sold over 300,000 copies in the UK.

 The app has been featured in three separate Apple print advertising campaigns, and was featured in Apple's "Commute" TV advertising campaign in October 2009.
 The app has also been featured in many magazines and websites, including T3, PC Advisor, and Mac Format.
 The app remains one of the most popular apps in the UK.